neonphog/cargo-task/README.md

 - Platform Agnostic - runs on any platform that cargo runs on.
 - Zero-Dependency - the task manager itself installs almost instantly.
 - Rust Task Logic - you can choose to inlude dependencies in your tasks.
+- Take a look at [The Tasks in This Repo](./.cargo-task) for examples.

 ### Quick Start - Installation